 There are many advantages to installing a geothermal heat pump on your property.
 These benefits include:

-Less costly to operate than traditional HVAC systems - Studies show that geothermal systems can save homeowners as much as 80% on their heating and cooling costs.
+- Less costly to operate than traditional HVAC systems: Studies show that geothermal heat pumps can save homeowners as much as 80% on their heating and cooling costs.

-Better overall comfort indoors - Since geothermal systems deliver precise amounts of air, this eliminates hot and cold spots inside your home.
-Ordinary gas furnaces may provide blasts of warm air, geothermal systems provide consistent temperatures throughout the rooms on your property.
+- Better overall comfort indoors: Since geothermal heat pumps deliver precise amounts of air, this eliminates hot and cold spots inside your home.
+Ordinary gas furnaces may provide blasts of warm air, but geothermal systems provide consistent temperatures throughout the rooms on your property.

 - Quiet operation: Traditional air conditioners and furnaces as well as air-source heat pumps can be noisy, but geothermal systems are designed to operate quietly.